Crispy on the outside and soft and cheesy on the inside, the biggest challenge is waiting for them to cool down enough to eat!

 - 200 g breadcrumbs

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

-Mix together the cold potato, eggs, parsley, mozzarella and flour.
+Mix together the cold potato, two eggs, parsley, mozzarella and flour.
 Check the seasoning and add salt or pepper as needed.
 Roll the potato mix into bite-sized balls and place them on a tray in the fridge for at least an hour.

 Heat enough oil for deep-frying in a large saucepan over medium-high heat.

 Roll the balls in the eggwash, then the breadcrumbs and deep-fry, in batches, for about 3 minutes each.
 The crumb should be golden and the cheese melted on the inside.
 Transfer the croquettes to paper towel to drain and enjoy hot with lemon squeezed over the top.